ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 | --mail-type=&#60;event_types&#62;<sup>10</sup>                                       | list of events that should send email notification 	      |
 <!-- also include row for array jobs -->

-*default parameters, if not specified, include: 1 node; 1 task; 1 CPU and ~7 GB RAM (7424 MB or 7.25 GB); running on the Main partition for 3 hrs.
+*default parameters, if not specified, include: 1 node; 1 task; 1 CPU and ~7 GB RAM (7424 MB or 7.25 GB) (15 GB on HighMem nodes); running on the Main partition for 3 hrs.
 Default memory scales with the number of CPUs specified*

 1. While the default for specifying the wall-time for a job is in minutes, it can also be specified as `mm:ss`, `hh:mm:ss` and even `days-hh:mm:ss`.
 Wall-time is the estimated amount of time that you expect your job to run.
 It is important for the scheduler to know this parameter so that it can make realistic estimates on when jobs are due to start and end.
 This is especially critical for your short jobs as it can allow them to run earlier when a node would otherwise be idle waiting for a large job to start.
 Note, however, that underestimating wall-time means that once your job has exceeded its limit, it will be killed.
 So it’s better to slightly overestimate the amount of time, especially taking into account that the runtime of jobs can vary a bit due to overall system load.
 2. The default units for memory is MB, but can be specified explicitly in GB, for example `--mem=16GB`.
 This parameter is especially important in jobs where you are not using the whole node, i.e. jobs using fewer than 32 cores, as this allows other jobs to run alongside yours and make more efficient use of the resources.